InTEGr8or/handex/content/english/blog/key-mapping-for-vim.md

 This made me realize that I needed a much better way to analyze the QWERTY key mapping.
 One step in that direction is the interactive hover-over keyboard below.

 {{< qwerty-svg >}}

+By using this QWERTY graphical analysis tool, I've remapped the number keys and most of the other keys.
+Nearby keys have similar mappings, now, and I think it's much easier to reason about the key strokes.
+I've been using it for a couple of days, and I can see a distinct improvement, even while learning the modified key layout.

+This is part of the continuous improvement that I have expected since completing the first fully functioning unit a few months ago.

+I will be putting together a roadmap of upcoming improvements on the project website on GitHub, where this site is hosted.